 The average U.S. wedding today costs about $20,000, not including the honeymoon.
 That is a pretty staggering figure, but recognize that the costs associated with a wedding can be controlled based on several factors.

-About half the cost of a wedding will be for the reception.
-This includes the cost of the venue, the catering, the clothing (except the wedding dress) and associated costs.
+- About half the cost of a wedding will go towards the reception.
+This includes the cost of the venue, the catering, the clothing (except for the wedding dress) and associated costs.
 These costs can be managed by scaling the reception appropriately, by determining what food will be served, and by selecting an affordable venue and decorating scheme.